 The Privacy Act of 1974 (5 U.S.C § 552a) requires that we notify you that the information requested under this Notice of Funding is collected pursuant to 42 U.S.C.
 12592 and 12615 of the National and Community Service Act of 1990 as amended, and 42 U.S.C.
 4953 of the Domestic Volunteer Service Act of 1973 as amended.
 Purposes and Uses - The information requested is collected for the purposes of reviewing grant applications and granting funding requests.
-Routine uses may include disclosure of the information may also be provided to federal, state, and local law enforcement agencies to determine the existence of any prior criminal convictions.
+Routine uses may include disclosure of the information to federal, state, or local agencies pursuant to lawfully authorized requests.
+In some programs, the information may also be provided to federal, state, and local law enforcement agencies to determine the existence of any prior criminal convictions.
 The information may also be provided to appropriate federal agencies and contractors that have a need to know the information for the purpose of assisting the government to respond to a suspected or confirmed breach of the security or confidentiality or information maintained in this system of records, and the information disclosed is relevant and unnecessary for the assistance.
 Effects of Nondisclosure - The information requested is voluntary; however, to be a recipient of this grant program, disclosure of personal or sensitive information.